 robust and secure than other operating systems.

-AdaptabilityLinux is known for its massive robustness and
+Stability and PerformanceLinux is known for its stability and efficient

 Large-scale community